MirzaCickusic/nestoVSnesto/README.md

 I come from Bosnia and Herzegovina so I used our native lenguage to build this site.

-It is a simple web site builded upon [Svelte](https://svelte.dev/) framework and I used Firebase for hosting the site and storing data..
+It is a web site builded upon [Svelte](https://svelte.dev/) framework and I used Firebase for hosting the site and storing data..

 ## Get started